 Animal Care volunteers work in the Istock Family Look-in Lab to care for our living creatures.
-They feed the animals, monitor their health and keep the habitats clean.
-The Museum’s living collections include snakes, turtles, salamanders, frogs and toads, rats, and many invertebrate species.
+They feed the animals, monitor their health, and keep the habitats clean.
+The CAS/PNNM’s living collections include snakes, turtles, salamanders, frogs and toads, rats, and many invertebrate species.

 Bird Care volunteers care for the birds in the Judy Istock Butterfly Haven.
 They prepare food, feed the birds, monitor their health and keep the habitat clean.
-Once they finish their tasks in the Haven, then come join the team in the Look-In Lab to care for the invertebrates, amphibians and other animals there.
+Once they finish their tasks in the Haven, then come join the team in the Look-In Lab to care for the invertebrates, amphibians and other animals.

 Butterfly Lab volunteers ensure that the chrysalides make it into the Judy Istock Butterfly Haven as adults.
-They are the face of our museum, welcoming visitors and helping them engage with our exhibits and the creatures that live in them.
 They keep the lab area clean, pin chrysalides to the display case, and record butterfly emergence.

 Horticulture volunteers work on Nature Trails, the Museum’s first outdoor exhibition.
 They rid the grounds of invasive species and maintain the natural landscape.
 This is a seasonal volunteer position, generally active between April and October.
 Horticulture volunteers embrace Chicago’s unpredictable weather with hardiness and stamina.